nicholass003/PDFMerger/README.md

 ## Usage

+### File merge.cmd

+1. Double-click the `merge.cmd` file.
+2. Enter the output file name.
+3. Wait for the process to complete.

 ### Command Line Arguments

 1. **Output File Name**: Provide the desired output file name as a command line argument.